light-and-ray/resynthesizer-gradio/Readme.md

 ![](/images/animation.webp)

-This gradio demo integrates compiled wasm build of [61315's standalone C implementation of resynthesizer](https://github.com/61315/resynthesizer) inside iframe and allows interactions with it
+This gradio demo integrates compiled wasm build (i.e. client side) of [61315's standalone C implementation of resynthesizer](https://github.com/61315/resynthesizer) inside iframe and allows interactions with it

 ### How binary was build?: